LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Benchmarking and Attributing Branch Factors

 \subsection{BF Dynamic in Generation Process}

 Both BF and the output length $N$ are functions of the output $\outputVar$, and BF computation relies on $N$.
-To avoid confounding effects, we first analyze how BF varies with $N$ before intervening IFs In \cref{fig: output_dynamic}, we demonstrate BF trajectories over different output positions by running Llama-3-70B and Llama-3-70B-Instruct on three representative tasks.
-Specifically, we compute BF over every five output tokens, conditioning on the prompt and all previously generated output tokens.\footnote{See full results for running other models and tasks in \cref{app: full_output_bf}.}
+To avoid confounding effects, we first analyze how BF varies with $N$ before intervening IFs.
+In \cref{fig: output_dynamic}, we demonstrate BF trajectories over different output positions by running Llama-3-70B and Llama-3-70B-Instruct on three representative tasks.
+Specifically, we compute BF over every five output tokens, conditioning on the prompt and all previously generated output tokens.\footnote{See \cref{app: full_output_bf} for full results across all models and tasks. } Our findings also generalize to summarization, multilingual tasks, OLMo-2~\citep{olmo20242}~/Qwen family~\citep{qwen3technicalreport} (\cref{app: additional_verification}).

-As we can see, first, \textbf{the average BF for the base model} (~$\approx 12$) \textbf{is roughly ten times higher than the aligned model} ($\approx 1.2$).
+As we can see, first, \textbf{the base model's BF is often significantly higher than the aligned models, roughly 2--5 times}.
+The nearly order-of-magnitude difference is also a frequent pattern in strongly aligned models when we compare base and aligned models at the beginning of outputs.
 Therefore, there are actually very few candidate next-token to be truncated in decoding for the aligned models.
-This explains why the decoding method would assert weaker effects for aligned models, as we see in \cref{sec: sampling_efforts}.
+This explains why the decoding methods exert weaker effects for aligned models~\citep{song2024good, renze2024effect, shi2024thorough}, as we will see in \cref{sec: sampling_efforts}.
 Also, in most cases, \textbf{BF would often drop smoothly as more output tokens are generated}.
 Under the same task, when $C>0$, different $C$ mainly controls the starting point and the rate of decreasing, while in the end, they would converge to roughly the same point.
 When almost zero knowledge is provided ($C=0$), the output will end much earlier compared to $C > 0$ cases.
-These findings also provide support that the future token generation is gradually becoming predictable and the model may have a certain generation plan to follow, resonating with recent observation in interpretability~\citep{pal2023future, wu2024language, li2024predicting} and inference acceleration~\citep{cai2024medusa, welleck2024from}.
+These findings also provide support that the future token generation is gradually becoming predictable and the model may have a certain generation plan to follow, resonating with recent observations in interpretability~\citep{pal2023future, wu2024language, li2024predicting} and inference acceleration~\citep{cai2024medusa, welleck2024from}.

 We further examine potential confounds such as prompt likelihood and data contamination in \cref{sec: data_contamination}, and find they do not fully account for the observed BF reductions.